torsteins/inf102f18-mandatory0/README.md

 Solve the problem [Reverse Polish to Infix notation (easy)](https://uib.kattis.com/problems/uib.revpolishtoinfixeasy) on Kattis.
 You must *both* submit on Kattis, and also add your code to the maven project you are handing in.

 The problem is graded on both correctness and style.
 For this problem, there is no discussion part that goes into the pdf.
-There is, however, a 2 point if your code is also able to beat [Reverse Polish to Infix notation (hard)](https://uib.kattis.com/problems/uib.revpolishtoinfixhard).
+There is, however, a 2 point bonus towards the assignment if your code is also able to beat [Reverse Polish to Infix notation (hard)](https://uib.kattis.com/problems/uib.revpolishtoinfixhard).

 ## Big-O Quiz (15 points)